 Thus far there are seven books in the Ray Corngrower series.
 “The Infant Carrier”, “The House in Banes Meadow”, “Cheechako”, “The Good Red Road”, “The Skinwalker, a John Littlefeather novel” “The Manitou” and “Where the Wind Whispers My Name” are available in both paperback and ebook.

-My eighth novel “The Spencer Rifle” is set in the period of just before and during the US Civil War, but is written in the Cherokee and Creek point of view.
-“Round Mountain” is the second book and covers the end of the Civil War and a few years following.
-“Washita” is the final book in the saga and is set in the years after the second book.
-I think the historical fiction fan will enjoy these novels.
+My eighth novel is historical fiction.
+“The Spencer Rifle” is set in the period of just before and during the US Civil War, but is written in the Cherokee and Creek point of view.
+“Round Mountain” continues to the end of the U.S. Civil War and the years following.
+“Washita” continues the saga into the time of the ending of the Western Indian Wars.